lakshmivkotigiri-collab/Cross-Border-Payment/README.md

 ## Project Overview
 This project focuses on analyzing cross-border payment transactions using SQL.
 The dataset contains details such as transaction time, date, sender and receiver accounts, amount, currency, bank locations, payment type, and labels for money laundering activities.
 The main objective is to perform data-driven analysis to detect suspicious activities, identify high-risk transaction patterns, and gain valuable insights into international money flows.

+## Objectives

+- To understand global money movement trends between countries.
+- To identify high-value transactions and unusual behavior patterns.
+- To detect potential money laundering cases using SQL-based analysis.
+- To compare domestic vs cross-border transactions.
+- To provide insights that can assist regulators, banks, and compliance teams in detecting fraudulent activities.